jaredbranum/rbsh/README.markdown

 <pre>
 puts 'hi'</pre>

-Preference is given to ruby methods over shell commands and programs, so if you have a binary named _public_methods_, you'll need to pass it to sh or bash to get it to run for now.
+Preference is given to ruby methods over shell commands and programs, so if you have a binary named _public_methods_, you'll need to pass it to sh or bash or whatever to get it to run for now.

 New methods can be defined in a .rubbishrc.rb file in your home directory.
 For example:
 <pre>